Q: Why does Spec3 not allow the 318i,323i/328i drivetrain?

 Q: Why isn’t the class called Spec E36?

-A: While the true history and context is probably lost, the fact remains that BMW Club filed for the trademark “Spec E36” a couple years after Spec E30 took off with NASA.
-Spec3 is unable to call itself “Spec E36” even as the leading spec class for the E36 made by the same people that created Spec E30.
-For more information, read this https://community.drivenasa.com/topic/75615-what-is-the-difference-between-spec3-and-spec-e36/
+A: While the true history and context is probably lost to time, BMW Club filed for the trademark “Spec E36” and as such, Spec3 is unable to call itself “Spec E36” even as the leading spec class for the E36.
+Spec E30 and Spec E46’s trademarks are not owned by any sanctioning body and thus the name can be used by various organizations.